 When I first saw trailers for THE MUMMY RETURNS, I was as excited as any fan of THE MUMMY (1999) would be.
 Universal was returning to their long abandoned, though long beloved "Monsters" which launched the careers of both Boris Karloff and Bela Lugosi.
-Both of these men had so created their roles of Frankenstien and Dracula that long after both their deaths, jokesters and Horror fans continue to mimic their vocal styles to describe their characters.
+Both of these men had so deeply created their roles of Frankenstien and Dracula that long after their deaths, jokesters and Horror fans continue to mimic their vocal styles to describe their characters.
 Boris Karloff went on to also become the consumate Mummy as well.
 His plodding, painfully slow Mummy was the template nearly all other Mummy movies duplicated, until Stephen Sommers came along.

 When I saw THE MUMMY in the summer of 1999 I was impressed not only by the special effects, but by the aggressive, lightening quick nature of the new Mummy (played by Arnold Vosloo).

 When I saw the trailers for THE MUMMY RETURNS, I saw great desert battles, forces of good - The Magi from the first movie - fighting the forces of evil - The Pharoah's soldiers - with the forces of the ancient Egyptian Gods, Anubis and his identical hoardes - I wasn't sure if they were going to be good or not, though I like doggies.
-The Rock was also thrown in as The Scorpian King - again I didn't know if he was supposed to be the good guy or the bad guy but I generally like pro wrestling.
+The Rock was also thrown in as The Scorpion King - again I didn't know if he was supposed to be the good guy or the bad guy but I generally like pro wrestling.

 It made many of us think that THE MUMMY RETURNS, in whatever capacity, was going to end with a magnificent, all out, no holds barred battle!
 4 forces locked in deadly combat combined with CGI to knock your eyes out.